 1. Consider adding a second connection to Glencoe along Main St. This will provide two mains into Glencoe rather than one and reduce headloss along the existing 250mm watermain on Victoria St. at the connection.
-Figure 18 shows the recommended watermain connection as highlighted at the Village of Glencoe to reduce headloss along the existing mains along Victoria St. The second connection can be made along Main St. between Industrial Rd. and Parkhouse Dr., which will connect to the existing 200mm watermain at the intersection of Main St. and Parkhouse Dr. Alternatively, the connection can be made by extending the existing 300mm on Industrial Dr. to the south of Main St. and connecting to the existing dead-ended 150mm watermain on Tanya Dr.
+Figure 19 shows the recommended watermain connection as highlighted at the Village of Glencoe to reduce headloss along the existing mains along Victoria St. The second connection can be made along Main St. between Industrial Rd. and Parkhouse Dr., which will connect to the existing 200mm watermain at the intersection of Main St. and Parkhouse Dr. Alternatively, the connection can be made by extending the existing 300mm on Industrial Dr. to the south of Main St. and connecting to the existing dead-ended 150mm watermain on Tanya Dr. To be more cost effective in terms of material cost, the secondary watermain is recommended to be installed on Main St. as an extension of the existing Main St. watermain.